Zone Look-up Map

 - If you already applied to have a casita on your property or have one that was built with the required permits before July 27, 2023, then you are considered to have a legally non-conforming accessory dwelling unit and do not need to do anything to “legalize” the dwelling.
 See more about non-conforming uses in IDO Section 6-8(C).

 The sale of alcohol is regulated by the state through various permits for different types of alcohol sales.
-The City can regulate land uses that involve alcohol sales, but the intent is to generally track with how the state differentiates those permits and defers to the state's regulations.
+The City can regulate land uses that involve alcohol sales, but the intent is to generally complement state permits and to defer to the state's regulations.

-- Allowable Use Table 4-2-1 to see the zones where each use is allowed Permissively (P) or Conditionally (C).
+- Allowable Use Table 4-2-1 displays the zones where each use is allowed Permissively (P) or Conditionally (C).

-- The IDO Zoning Map to see where these zones are mapped near you or the property you are interested in.
+- The IDO Zoning Map shows where these zones are mapped throughout the City.

 - Food, Beverage, and Indoor Entertainment